Q How do I apply for a place for my child in Y7 and when will I know if my application has been successful?

 Q How early can my child arrive in school and where can they go?

-The academy has a breakfast club which is open from 7:30am where students can buy breakfast.
-The Learning Resource Centre is open from 8am if they need to print off homework or want to sit and read quietly.
+The academy has a breakfast club which is open from 8:00am where students can have a free breakfast The Learning Resource Centre is open from 8am if they need to print off homework or want to sit and read quietly.

 Q How much are school dinners and what do they do if they forget their dinner money?